PivotMarketsAI/.github/profile/README.md

 **AI workflow automation, grant intelligence, workforce transformation, and enterprise AI implementation.**

-Pivot Markets International, LLC is a US-based company building AI-powered tools for American and international continental businesses, workforce agencies, and municipalities.
+Pivot Markets International, LLC is a US-based company building AI-powered tools for American and international businesses, workforce agencies, and municipalities.
 We provide training, consultation, and workflow implementation for organizations adopting AI across multiple industries.